Sign up for our newsletters and digests to get news, expert articles, and tips on SEO

 The thing is, loading a huge JS bundle takes a lot of server resources and if all your server resources are used for loading the file, it won’t be able to fulfill other requests.
 As a result, your whole website is put on hold until the file loads.

-In this section, let’s dig deeper into the issues that make your CSS and JavaScript files load for ages or just a bit longer than desired.
-Even if both browsers and Googlebot manage to load and render your CSS and JS files, but it takes them a while to do so, you should feel concerned.
+In this section, let’s dig deeper into the issues that make your JS files load for ages or just a bit longer than desired.
+Even if both browsers and Googlebot manage to load and render your JS files, but it takes them a while to do so, you should feel concerned.

 The faster a browser can load page resources, the better experience users get, and if the files are loading slowly, users have to wait for a while to have the page rendered in their browser.

-Googlebot and browsers will still fetch the files since your server will redirect them to the proper address—it’s just they’ll have to make an additional HTTP request to reach the destination URL, and that’s no good for the loading time.
-The performance impact should not be drastic if we’re talking about a single URL or a couple of files, but at a larger scale it can significantly slow down the page loading time.
+Googlebot and browsers will still fetch the files since your server will redirect them to the proper address.
+The caveat is that they’ll have to make an additional HTTP request to reach the destination URL.
+This is not good for loading time.
+While the performance impact might not be drastic for a single URL or a couple of files, at a larger scale, it can significantly slow down the page loading time.

-The solution here is evident—you simply need to replace every old CSS and JavaScript URL in the website code with up-to-date destination URLs.
+The solution here is evident—you simply need to replace every old JavaScript URL in the website code with up-to-date destination URLs.

 Caching is not enabled